MATTMCCA/Salem-V3/README.md

 ---

 ### Salem was originally designed as a REM Pod competitor.
 A conscience and lack of follow-though drove me to release the project, for the betterment of *Parapsychology Research*.

+(Plus I didn't feel like dealing with *FCC Regulatory Compliance*....)

 Effective range, depending on placement can vary from 6-10 inches.
 This is a ballpark estimate from lab testing.
 I have not had time to carry out a conclusive test to gauge the effective sensing range.